jbreuer/Umbraco-OpenIdConnect-Example/README.md

 | Username 	| openidconnect-example@mailinator.com 	|
 | Password 	| juSp#&uf4a+omLkigIto                 	|

+> [!TIP]
+> I also created a [fork of the Umbraco Delivery API - member auth demo](https://github.com/jbreuer/UmbracoDeliveryApiAuthDemo).
+It adds support for external login providers.
+See this [pull request](https://github.com/jbreuer/UmbracoDeliveryApiAuthDemo/pull/1) for all the changes.
+You can also find more info in [this blog](https://www.jeroenbreuer.nl/blog/umbraco-headless-member-auth-with-external-login-providers/).

 ## Getting started
 You can watch a getting started video here: <a href="https://youtu.be/cklH7DtRDIQ" target="_blank">https://youtu.be/cklH7DtRDIQ</a>